BTC's offices will be closed Monday, Sept. 15, for a campus event.

 AUTO 219 | Field-Based Experience I | 12 CR |

-After successfully completing this program, students will be able to:
+After successfully completing the AAS degree, students will be able to:

 Approximately 78% of students in the automotive technology program at Bellingham Technical College are employed within nine months of graduation.
 The average annual income in the automotive technology field is $46,675, with an earning potential of about $60,299 per year.*